 Disclaimer: I am not a physician and do not diagnose disease.
 The statements made here are for educational purposes only.
 Please see your health care professional before making changes in your diet or medications.
 Any of the information you may choose to use is your responsibility.
 Thyroid disease can be life-threatening and is not to be taken lightly.
 Treatment of some kind is critical and necessary.

-Reseach suggests autoimmune thyroiditis, both Hashimoto's and Grave's, and perhaps non-autoimmune hypothyroidism may be associated with an IMBALANCE of iodine and selenium and/or insufficient levels of DHA (docosahexaenoic acid, 22:6n3) and adequate amounts of the amino acid taurine.
-Both trace elements, iodine and selenium, along with zinc and iron, are needed for healthy thyroid function and the balance (as in all things) is the key.
+Research suggests autoimmune thyroiditis, both Hashimoto's and Grave's, and perhaps non-autoimmune hypothyroidism may be associated with an IMBALANCE of iodine and selenium and/or insufficient levels of MAGNESIUM, DHA (docosahexaenoic acid, 22:6n3) and vitamin C and inadequate amounts of the amino acid taurine.
+Both trace elements, iodine and selenium, along with MAGNESIUM, zinc and iron, are needed for healthy thyroid function and the balance (as in all things) is the key.
 Just adding either (without balance) may make thyroid issues worse.
 Currently the ratio is not known but likely it is not less than 250 mcg nor more than 1,000 mcg of iodine and 200 mcg selenium (not more, higher doses may be toxic).
+Minimum magnesium supplementation for all thyroid conditions is 200 mg magnesium bisglycinate three times a day MOST IMPORTANT of all supplements.
+See magnesium page.

 Taurine, considered a non-essential amino acid is strongly correlated with health of the thyroid.
 Intake is poor in the modern diet and supplementation is needed.
 Consider not less than 2,000 mg taurine three times a day with or without food.
 For MANY the ideal intake is likely 4,000 mg taurine three times a day.
 4,000 mg 3x day has been used in Japan for many years without incident.
 If you are taking ANY medications do not use the higher dose without consulting your healthcare practitioner.